PWKarlsson/technical-report-REST-APIs/README.md

 # Pros and Cons
 ## Node.js with Express
-## * Pros:
+### Pros:
-   * Fast and asynchronous.
+   * Asynchronous, can handle multiple request at a time.
-   * Lots of npm packages.
+   * Large ecosystem of npm packages to utilize.
-   * Works well for full-stack JavaScript project.
+   * High scalability due to the non-blocking I/O model and event-driven archiecture.
-## * Cons:
+### Cons:
-   * Requires some knowledge of Node.js/JavaScript.
+   * Steeper learning curve, requires knowledge of Node.js/JavaScript.
-   * Lack of built-in features meaning you need to know what packages you need to install.
+   * Higly depent on npm packages, you need to learn what you need.
-   * Steeper learning curve.
+   * Even though the asynchronus environment increases scalability, it can make the error handling trickier to cope with.

 ## Flask
-## * Pros:
+### Pros:
    * Python-based which is a simple and beginner-friendly language.
    * Supports template engines like Jinja2.
-   * Integrate well with machine learning projects
+   * Integrates well with projects that involves data science or machine-learning.
-## * Cons:
+### Cons:
-   * Synchronous by default, works better for lightweight projects.
+   * Synchronous by default, hadles one request at a time.
-   *
+   * Lack of built-in features, often requires additional libraries.
+   * Less suitable for javaScript-heavy stacks.

+# Conclusion
+Both Node.js with Express and Flask are great tools to use when it comes to building a REST API for your project.
+They both have their pros and cons relative to eachother and have their different use-cases.
+Node.js would be preferred if your project is built on a Javascript ecosysem, if it requires high performance and scalability or if you are in the need of a large library of pre-built packages.
+Flask is a choice to consider if you are new to programming and lack knowledge about JavaScript/Node.js, if you are working on a machine-learning project, or if your project is not in need of high performance and/or scalability.
+What method to choose for your project is highly dependent on your programming language knowledge and what type of project you are working on.

+_Pontus Karlsson_